fsantanna-no/ce0-old/README.md

 In particular the following cases must be prevented:

 - Memory leak: when a value cannot be referenced but is not deallocated and remains in memory.
-- Dangling reference: when a value is deallocated but can still be referenced.
+- Dangling reference: when a value is deallocated but can still be referenced (aka. *use-after-free*).
 - Double free: when a value is deallocated multiple times.

 TODO: limitations (trees, aliasing rules)